vipersnews/py-tvt-nbn/README.md

 # Py-tvt
-Python Config Command Sender for One host and individual commands, this is a tweak to the original TVT for when each host requires its own commands.
-This has been done to speed things up.
+Python Config Command Sender with unique commands for each host.

 ## Installation